 In January 2019, a new European Union (EU) regulation on cadmium in chocolate will go into effect, with a potential… Read More

-We are now more than half a year into the European Union (EU) regulation that has established new guidelines for how much cadmium is allowed in chocolate and cocoa powder.
+We are now almost a year into the European Union (EU) regulation that has established new guidelines for how much cadmium is allowed in chocolate and cocoa powder sold to final consumers in the EU.
 The biggest impact is felt by smallholder farmers, cooperatives, and exporting companies of specialty beans and powder in South America.
 These regions, where cacao is a native plant, are renowned for fine flavor beans.
 Farmers in affected areas now receive lower prices for their product while also facing higher costs for lab tests and for the implementation of mitigation measures.
 In this blog post, we discuss options for cadmium mitigation based on scientific research and advise what buyers of cocoa beans can do to support farmers in the affected regions.

 Regulation 488/2014 applies to several food groups containing cadmium that are consumed in Europe, including chocolate and cocoa powder.
 Why?
 Because cadmium, a metal, accumulates in the human body over time and is classified as a carcinogen, linked to kidney damage and bone weakening.
 Cadmium occurs naturally in soils and can be absorbed by plants, such as cacao trees.
-EU regulation restricts cadmium in chocolate and powder, not in the raw material (beans or nibs).
+EU regulation restricts cadmium in chocolate powder or sweetened cocoa powder that is sold to the final consumer.
+None of the categories for which maximum levels have been established applies to the raw material (cocoa beans or nibs), nor to cocoa powder sold for food processing.
 In most studies that have investigated levels of cadmium in beans, a safe maximum level of 0.6 or 0.8 mg/kg cadmium per kilogram of peeled beans is assumed.
 In some cases, however, buyers refrain from purchasing beans exceeding 0.3 mg/kg.
-This makes sense when beans will be processed into cocoa powder, because cadmium goes into the solid parts of the bean, which make up about 50% of the bean weight, and not in the fatty components.
+This makes sense when beans will be processed into cocoa powder for final consumption, because cadmium goes into the solid parts of the bean, which make up about 50% of the bean weight, and not in the fatty components.
 Beans with 0.3 mg/kg cadmium therefore end up producing cake or powder with a concentration of 0.6 mg/kg, which is the maximum permissible level for cocoa powder sold to consumers in Europe.
 Maximum cadmium contents in beans are usually part of the agreement between the buyer and the supplier.
 When the intention is to make chocolate, it is recommended to first make a calculation, based on the recipe, to determine a safe level of cadmium in the nibs or beans used in order to ensure the final product will comply with the regulation.

 Implementation of the EU Regulation